Skip-stop on the Chicago "L": Types of stations

 A station's skip-stop status was indicated by its signage.
 From the 1940s to the 1970s, A stations were indicated by red or yellow bars on their station signage.
 B stations were indicated by blue or green bars.
 AB stations had both bars.
 Starting in the 1970s, A stations had red signs on their platforms, B stations had green signs and AB stations had blue signs.
 This system was replaced by having all stations have blue signs regardless of skip-stop type in the early 1990s.

 Decline and discontinuation

 In spite of the CTA's efforts of the late 1940s and early 1950s, ridership on the "L" continued to decline as more people moved from the city to the suburbs.
 This declining ridership led to the gaps between trains becoming larger, leaving passengers who had missed one train being irate at seeing a train that did not stop at the station even if travel time was reduced once on the train.

 This led to a diminution of the service over time.
-When the Orange Line opened in 1993, it had all-stop service.
-By early 1995, skip-stop was only used on the Howard portion of the Red Line, the O'Hare portion of the Blue Line, and the Ravenswood Branch.
+In 1993, the North-South route and West-South route swapped through routes south of the Loop, creating the Red Line and Green Line.
+Skip-stop service was abandoned on the Green Line due to lower ridership, while the Red Line abandoned skip-stop on the Dan Ryan branch due to stations being further apart.
+When the Orange Line opened later in 1993, it had all-stop service.
+By early 1995, skip-stop was only used during rush hour periods on the Howard portion of the Red Line, the O'Hare portion of the Blue Line, and the Brown Line.
 This dwindling ridership led to the practice's ultimate discontinuation in the Spring of 1995.